-From May through to September 2020, the Impact Initiative is convening a number of monthly online discussions as we take ESRC-DFID grant-holders and partners on a learning journey.
-The discussions will draw on some stand-out examples of particular impact pathways and strategies that have emerged over the course of the Impact Initiative programme.
-The process will be designed to produce reflections on opportunities and challenges of working on a portfolio of research in different ways to maximise impact.
+From May through to September 2020, the Impact Initiative convened a number of monthly online discussions to take ESRC-DFID grant holders and partners on a learning journey.
+The discussions drew on some stand-out examples of particular impact pathways and strategies that have emerged over the course of the Impact Initiative programme.
+The process was designed to produce reflections on opportunities and challenges of working on a portfolio of research in different ways to maximise impact.

 - Provide a platform for engagement to share knowledge from the ESRC-DFID programmes in terms of opportunities and challenges of achieving impact.